 - You are a resident who was born before March 1, 1926.
 (To qualify for this exemption, you must carry proof of your age and residency to show to a wildlife officer, if requested.)

 - It’s Free Fishing Day!
-This year it falls on June 12th, 2021 (see General Information).
+This year it falls on June 10, 2023 (see Reciprocal Agreements).

 - It’s Free Fishing Week!
-All children, ages 15 and younger can fish free between June 12–18 inclusive (see General Information).
+All children, ages 15 and younger can fish free between June 10–16 (see Reciprocal Agreements).

 NOTE: Giving false information to obtain a license is a misdemeanor punishable by fine and loss of license.
 Licenses are not transferable.